-C. The completed service assessment and MAD 055 is sent to the PCO agency by the TPA for FFS or the MCO for CoLTS for the PCO agency to develop the IPoC.
+C. The completed assessment is sent to the PCO agency by the TPA for FFS or the MCO for CoLTS for the PCO agency to develop the IPoC.

-D. The assessment must be performed by the TPA for FFS or the MCO for CoLTS upon a consumer's initial approval for medical NF LOC eligibility to receive PCO services (initial assessment) and at least annually thereafter (annual assessment).
-The annual assessment is completed prior to the expiration of the current NF LOC span and determines the type and amount of services for the subsequent NF LOC span.
-The type and amount of PCO services as determined by an annual assessment shall not be effective prior to the start of the applicable NF LOC span.
+D. The assessment must be performed by the TPA for FFS or the MCO for CoLTS upon a consumer's initial approval for medical eligibility to receive PCO services (initial assessment) and at least annually thereafter (annual assessment).
+The annual assessment is conducted on the most recent LOC and determines types and services for the LOC authorization period.
 The TPA for FFS or the MCO for CoLTS must complete an assessment within 75 days from the date of the temporary prior authorization.
-[The assessment may be performed more often than annually,] An interim assessment may be conducted if:
+[The assessment may be performed more often than annually.]
+An interim assessment may be conducted if:

-- (1) there is a change in the consumer's condition (either improved or declined); - (2) there is a change in the consumer's natural supports or living conditions; - (3) upon the consumer's request; - (4) the full amount of services has not been utilized within the last two months; or - (5) upon a referral from a PCO agency regarding the consumer's need for an assessment.
+- (1) there is a change in the consumer's condition (either improved or declined); - (2) there is a change in the consumer's natural supports or living conditions; - (3) upon the consumer's request; - (4) the full amount of services has not been utilized within the last two months; or - (5) upon a referral from a PCO agency regarding the consumer's need for an assessment. - E. The MCO must explain each service delivery model at least annually to consumers enrolled in

-E. The MCO must explain each service delivery model at least annually to consumers enrolled in CoLTS.
+CoLTS.

 F. [Consumers enrolled in a CoLTS MCO who disagree with authorized number of hours may utilize the CoLTS MCO grievance and appeal process, request a fair hearing, or both.]
 The TPA for FFS or the MCO for CoLTS will issue a prior authorization (PA) to the PCO agency.
-A PCO service authorization cannot extend beyond the LOC span.
+A PCO service authorization cannot extend beyond the LOC authorization period.

 G. A PCO consumer who disagrees with the authorized number of hours may utilize the CoLTS MCO grievance and appeal process when enrolled in CoLTS and the state's fair hearing process pursuant to 8.352.2 NMAC, Recipient Hearings, or both.
-Requests for an MCO grievance/appeal and a state fair hearing may be filed consecutively or concurrently so long as each request is within the required time limitations for making such a request.
+Requests for an MCO grievance/appeal and a state fair hearing may be filed consecutively or concurrently so long as each request is within the required time limitations for making such a request

-(1) Continuation of benefits: A consumer may continue PCO benefits while an MCO grievance and appeal or state's fair hearing decisions are pending, pursuant to 8.352.2 NMAC, Recipient Hearings, if the member requests continuation of benefits within 13 calendar days of the date of the notice of action.
+(1) Continuation of benefits: A consumer may continue PCO benefits while a state fair hearing decision is pending, pursuant to 8.352.2 NMAC, Recipient Hearings, if all of the following apply: